wp-statistics/wp-statistics/readme.txt

 Complete statistics for your WordPress site.

 == Description ==
-A perfect plugin for your WordPress visitor statistics.
+A perfect plugin for your WordPress visitor statistics, come visit us at our [website](http://wp-statistics.com) for all the latest news and information.

-Track visitor and visits to your blog for today or up to a year of history!

-Now includes tracking of individual page hits!
+Track statistics for your WordPress site without depending on external services.

+Statistics are arrogate data whenever possible to respect your users privacy.

+Now includes beta support for not storing IP addresses in the database!

 On screen statistics presented as graphs are easily viewed through the admin interface.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 = Features =
 * User Online, see how many people are currently viewing your site
 * Visits, see how many hits your site gets each day
 * Visitors, see who's visiting your site
 * Page tracking, see which pages are viewed most often
 * Search Engines, see search queries and redirects from popular search engines like Google, Bing, DuckDuckGo, Yahoo, Yandex and Baidu
 * GeoIP location by Country
+* Beta support for not storing IP addresses in the database.
 * Interactive map of visitors location
 * E-mail reports of statistics
 * Set access level for view and manage roles based on WordPress roles